Ryan Carter (American football): Buffalo Bills (NFL)

 On March 15, 2018, at his Clemson pro day, Carter ran a 4.52-second 40-yard dash and completed 16 225-lb bench press reps.

 On May 11, 2018, Carter signed with the Buffalo Bills of the National Football League (NFL) as an undrafted free agent.
 He played in all four of Buffalo's preseason games, recording two solo tackles.
-On September 1, 2018, Buffalo waived him at the end of the preseason as a part of the team's final roster cuts.
+On September 1, Buffalo waived Carter at the end of the preseason as a part of the team's final roster cuts.

 Montreal Alouettes (CFL)

 On January 28, 2019, Carter signed with the Montreal Alouettes of the Canadian Football League (CFL).
-During Montreal's 2019 season, he started 14 games at cornerback before suffering a hamstring injury against the Calgary Stampeders on October 5, 2019, which resulted in him being placed on the injured reserve list and ended his season.
+During Montreal's 2019 season, he started 14 games at cornerback before suffering a hamstring injury against the Calgary Stampeders on October 5, which resulted in him being placed on the injured reserve list and ended his season.

 Carter and the Alouettes did not play in 2020 after the 2020 CFL season was cancelled due to the COVID-19 pandemic.

 Shortly after Carter had become a free agent, the Alouettes announced on February 23, 2021, that the team had signed Carter to a new deal for the 2021 season.
 In early July, he suffered a torn Achilles tendon in the beginning of training camp, which resulted in him being placed on the injured reserve list on July 11 and ended his 2021 season.